-Dark, fudgy layers of chocolate cake hidden beneath minty, green, chocolate flecked buttercream.
+This Mint Choc Chip Layer Cake combines dark, fudgy layers of chocolate cake with a minty, green & chocolate flecked buttercream.
 Think of Mint Choc Chip ice cream turned into a layer cake.

 Talking about the buttercream, those flecks of chocolate in it do make this cake a very forgiving one.
 Anybody who gets a bit intimidated by the thought of covering a layer cake should give it a go.
 There’s really no need to worry about cake crumbs mixing in with the icing, nobody will notice.